9 Types of Transactional Emails to Close Deals

 Examples of transactional emails include confirmations, updates, and account changes.

 Unlike other marketing emails, transactional emails are the result of specific interactions and are sent to a specific individual.
-Transactional emails can be sent automatically using clever applications for business that allow email automation and data sourcing.
+Transactional emails can be sent automatically using clever applications for businesses that allow email automation and data sourcing.

 Why are transactional emails important?